sudheerj/javascript-interview-questions/README.md

      The clearInterval() function is used in javascript to clear the interval which has been set by setInterval() function. i.e, The return value returned by setInterval() function is stored in a variable and it’s passed into the clearInterval() function to clear the interval.

      For example, the below setInterval method is used to display the message for every 3 seconds.
-This interval can be cleared by clearInterval() method.
+This interval can be cleared by the clearInterval() method.

      ```javascript
      <script>